apify/crawlee-python/docs/examples/crawl-multiple-urls.md

 ---
-id: add-data-to-dataset
+id: crawl-multiple-urls
-title: Add data to dataset
+title: Crawl multiple URLs
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This example demonstrates how to store data into datasets using the `context.push_data()` helper.
-This function saves extracted information into the dataset.
-If the dataset doesn't exist, it will be created automatically.
-You can also save data to custom datasets by passing `dataset_id` or `dataset_name` to `push_data` method.
+This example demonstrates how to crawl a specified list of URLs using different crawlers.
+You'll learn how to set up the crawler, define a request handler, and run the crawler with multiple URLs.
+This setup is useful for scraping data from multiple pages or websites concurrently.

 <Tabs groupId="main">
 <TabItem value="BeautifulSoupCrawler" label="BeautifulSoupCrawler">